xsf/xmpp.org/content/community/events.md

 No conference at the moment.
 You can get a list of past conferences [on the wiki](https://wiki.xmpp.org/web/Category:Events).

-[XMPP Office Hours](https://wiki.xmpp.org/web/XMPP_Office_Hours) are offerd on a weekly manner and offer everyone to talk, present and discuss their XMPP topic, project or development.
+[XMPP Office Hours](https://wiki.xmpp.org/web/XMPP_Office_Hours) are offered on a weekly manner and offer everyone to talk, present and discuss their XMPP topic, project or development.
 Previous talks can be found in our [YouTube channel](https://www.youtube.com/channel/UCf3Kq2ElJDFQhYDdjn18RuA)!

 ## Meetups